shekohex/orehub/OREHUB_PAPER_draft.md

 ### 6.1 Validator Selection

-Validators are selected based on proof-of-work contributions, ensuring that the most committed miners secure the network.
+Validators are selected using the standard staking pallet.
+Users can lock up their ORE tokens as collateral to become validators.
+The more tokens locked up, the higher the chance of being selected as a validator.
+This is a common method used in proof-of-stake blockchains to secure the network.

+### 6.2 Guardian Selection

+Guardians are participants in the DKG process, which is critical for generating distributed keys used in the OreHub-Solana connection.
+Guardians are selected based on the following criteria:

+1. Must be in the active set of validators
+2. Selected by the DKG Pallet based on:
+   - Amount of ORE tokens locked in the staking pallet
+   - Duration as a validator
+   - Duration as a guardian

-### 6.2 Slashing Mechanisms
+### 6.3 Slashing Mechanisms

 The system implements slashing for spamming or submitting invalid solutions, discouraging malicious behavior.

-### 6.3 Multi-Signature Operations
+### 6.4 Multi-Signature Operations

 Critical operations require multi-signature approval through the DKG mechanism, enhancing security.